trex-paxos/trex-paxos-jvm/README.md

 ```

 Each node learns which value `V` is fixed into each sequential slot `S`.
-Each nide will thrn up-call the command value `V` to the host application.
+Each node will then up-call the command value `V` to the host application.

 ### Fourth: The Leader Takeover Protocol